nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - S3 Glacier Flexible Retrieval: low-cost storage with low retrieval fees for archived or backend-up-data-with 1-5 minutes, 3-5 hour, or 12 hour retrieval times
 - S3 Glacier Deep Archive: lowest-cost option for long term achieves with 12- or 48 hour retrieval times
 - S3 One Zone-Infrequent Access (S3 One Zone-IA): low-cost storage for infrequently accessed objects with rapid retrieval that don't require multi-AZ redundancy
-- S3 on Outposts: object storage for on-premises for AWS Outpost environments
+- S3 on Outposts: object storage for on-prem for AWS Outpost environments

 ### Amazon Elastic Block Store (EBS)
 Add extra block storage to an EC2 instance instantly